Home Energy Professional

 Are these certifications available to workers and employers outside of the WAP?

-The certifications are available to workers and employers outside of the WAP, but the free exams during the pilot period are available only to WAP personnel.
+The certifications are available to workers and employers outside of the WAP.
 DOE, NREL, and BPI have all seen significant interest from the private sector regarding these certifications.
-Many of the candidates applying to take the exams (although they don’t qualify for the free exams) are technicians in the field from the private sector.
+Many of the candidates applying to take the exams are technicians in the field from the private sector.
 There has also been outreach to and great interest in the certifications from the wider home performance industry, utilities, and companies that provide energy efficiency services to utilities.

 Do I have to take coursework in order to sit for an HEP exam?

-No, but it is highly recommended that you review the Certification Handbooks and Exam Prerequisites to make sure you have the necessary knowledge, skills, experience, and/or coursework that are required to sit for the exams.
+No, but it is highly recommended that you review the Certification Scheme Handbooks and Prerequisite Criteria listed on BPI's HEP website to make sure you have the necessary knowledge, skills, experience, and/or coursework that are required to sit for the exams.

 How do I get a course certificate?